The best young musicians in Asia don't come from just one country.

 Sergey Tyuteykin

-Trumpet · Tianjin Juilliard School
+Trumpet Faculty, Tianjin Juilliard School

 A graduate of the Moscow State Tchaikovsky Conservatory, Sergey Tyuteykin served as Principal Trumpet of the Shanghai Symphony Orchestra for seven seasons from 2009, becoming a founding faculty member of the Shanghai Orchestra Academy in 2014.
 He subsequently joined the Singapore Symphony Orchestra for five seasons and has appeared as guest principal with the Malaysian and Hong Kong Philharmonic orchestras.
 He has worked under Riccardo Muti, Zubin Mehta and Jaap van Zweden, and now teaches at the Tianjin Juilliard School.